swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

-However, a `consuming get` cannot be paired with a setter when the containing type is `@noncopyable`, because invoking the getter consumes the aggregate, leaving nothing to write the modified value back to.
+However, a `consuming get` cannot be paired with a setter when the containing type is `@noncopyable`, because invoking the getter consumes the aggregate, leaving nothing to write a modified value back to.

 Because getters return owned values, non-`consuming` getters generally cannot be used to wrap noncopyable stored properties, since doing so would require